Get insider access

 4. Best Lower Mid-Range Curved Gaming Monitor

 If you still want to save money without being on a tight budget, a lower mid-range option like the Dell S3422DWG is a good alternative.
-It's different from the Gigabyte M32UC because it has an ultrawide format with a 34-inch screen and a lower 3440x1440 resolution, so images are less detailed, and it doesn't offer HDMI 2.1 bandwidth either.
-That said, it still offers great gaming performance, and the 1800R curve helps bring the edges closer to your field of vision.
+It's different from the Gigabyte M32UC because it has an ultrawide format with a 34-inch screen and a lower 3440x1440 resolution, so images are less detailed.
+It doesn't offer HDMI 2.1 bandwidth, either.
+That said, it still offers good gaming performance, and the 1800R curve helps bring the edges closer to your field of vision.

 See our review